 Licenses and Ratings: For FAA or TCCA program graduates: Commercial Pilot License (CPL) with Instrument Rating (IR) and Multi-engine rating (AMEL); for EASA program graduates: EASA ATPL (Frozen), with the same ratings.
 Minimum of 220 total flying hours (simulator/FTD does not count – must be flight hours) is required for application.

-Additionally, candidates should be prepared to commit to a 5-year training bond totaling USD 36,000, effective from the final line check until the fifth anniversary, non-prorated.
-Compensation (salary, after tax) includes a monthly package of AED 22,465, (approx. $6,100 USD) encompassing basic salary, housing, and transportation allowances during the initial training, and approximately 40,000 AED ($11,000 USD) after completion of all the airline training requirements.
-Additional benefits feature medical insurance, end-of-service gratuity, 36 days of annual paid leave, concessional tickets for family and friends, an open-ended contract, annual leave ticket, and pilot income protection.
+FlyDubai pilot compensation (in the UAE, it is net salary – after tax) includes an initial monthly package of AED 22,465, (approx. $6,100 USD) encompassing basic salary, housing, and transportation allowances during the initial training.
+The duration of the initial training is 6 months.
+After this 6-month probationary training period, pilots’s compensation jumps to approximately 40,000 AED ($11,000 USD) per month.
+Additional benefits feature medical insurance, loss-of-license insurance, end-of-service gratuity, 36 days of annual paid leave, massively discounted airline tickets for family and friends, an open-ended contract, annual leave ticket, and pilot income protection.

 Enhancing Your Job Application Success